alexey-v-paramonov/sc_website/content/en/news/better_shuffle.md

 ---
 title: "Better playlist shuffle"
 date: 2009-07-02T10:54:49
+seo_title: "Better playlist shuffle"
+description: "Starting today, we are upgrading the Auto-DJ random playback system, now random order can be turned on or off for each playlist individually (the..."
 ---

 Starting today, we are upgrading the Auto-DJ random playback system, now random order can be turned on or off for each playlist individually (the "Playlists" tab of the control panel).